02 Apr 2014

 Index was initially created to work at the global scale, using global-level information that is available and comparable for the

-marine waters and shores of all 221 coastal countries and territories.
+marine waters and shores of all 220 countries & territories, Antarctica and 15 High Seas regions.
 Such consistency of data is essential for making comparisons between

 However, some countries possess detailed data about aspects of their marine and social environments that could not be used in the global study because similar data were not available elsewhere.
 Therefore, the Index was designed to be flexible so that such data could be incorporated into a study focused on a particular region.
 Results of such studies cannot be compared between regions, but each study can be more relevant and useful to its own region.